Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ```

 ## Using opaque drivers from an application

+### Lifetimes and locations

+The PSA Cryptography API, version 1.0.0, defines [lifetimes](https://armmbed.github.io/mbed-crypto/html/api/keys/attributes.html?highlight=psa_key_lifetime_t#c.psa_key_lifetime_t) as an attribute of a key that indicates where the key is stored and which application and system actions will create and destroy it.
+The lifetime is expressed as a 32-bit value (`typedef uint32_t psa_key_lifetime_t`).
+An upcoming version of the PSA Cryptography API defines more structure for lifetime values to separate these two aspects of the lifetime:

+* Bits 0–7 are a _persistence level_.
+This value indicates what device management actions can cause it to be destroyed.
+In particular, it indicates whether the key is volatile or persistent.
+* Bits 8–31 are a _location indicator_.
+This value indicates where the key material is stored and where operations on the key are performed.
+Location values can be stored in a variable of type `psa_key_location_t`.

+An opaque driver is attached to a specific location.
+Keys in the default location (`PSA_KEY_LOCATION_LOCAL_STORAGE = 0`) are transparent: the core has direct access to the key material.
+For keys in a location that is managed by an opaque driver, only the secure element has access to the key material and can perform operations on the key, while the core only manipulates a wrapped form of the key or an identifier of the key.

+### Creating a key in a secure element

 The  a compile-time constant for each opaque driver indicating its location called `PSA_KEY_LOCATION_`*prefix* where *prefix* is the value of the `"prefix"` property in the driver description.
 For convenience, Mbed TLS also declares a compile-time constant for the corresponding lifetime with the default persistence called `PSA_KEY_LIFETIME_`*prefix*.
 Therefore, to declare an opaque key in the location with the prefix `foo` with the default persistence, call `psa_set_key_lifetime` during the key creation as follows:
 ```